FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 Head to Head Service Comparison: FedEx Prices vs USPS

-Let’s compare the most popular shipping services from both carriers to see how they stack up.
+Now let’s compare the most popular shipping services from both carriers across all the major speed tiers.

 Ground Shipping: USPS Ground Advantage vs. FedEx Ground